Protect security settings with tamper protection

 - Windows 10

 During some kinds of cyber attacks, bad actors try to disable security features, such as anti-virus protection, on your machines.
-They do this to get easier access to your data, to install malware, or to otherwise exploit your data, identity, and devices.
-Tamper protection helps prevent this from occurring.
+Bad actors like to disable your security features to get easier access to your data, to install malware, or to otherwise exploit your data, identity, and devices.
+Tamper protection helps prevent these kinds of things from occurring.

 With tamper protection, malicious apps are prevented from taking actions such as: